stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-Compared to accessing the `theme` prop via lambda functions, the getters are a more compact syntax, but they have the disadvantage of not supporting strongly typed theme property access.
+Compared to accessing the `theme` prop via lambda functions, the getters are a more compact syntax but they have the disadvantage of not supporting strongly typed theme property access.
 For example, the string `"display"` in `getFont("display")` may or may not be an actual theme prop alias, and there is no autocomplete in your IDE.
 However, these getter functions in XStyled System have the useful feature of processing their argument according to the same algorithm as the custom style properties, excluding the support for responsive values.

 This can be very useful.
 Imagine that I want to allow the user of my component to specify the margin value around it via a prop, but the final value that the `margin` CSS property will have is an adjusted version of that value: